ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Rearrange the order of task `status` column in `TaskStore` sorted by the status's urgency
 * Added `id` attribute to the converted task object in `TaskStore`
 * Added `columnId` attribute to the converted task object in `TaskStore` to corrected filter the tasks to their respective columns
-* Fixed a bug where nullish values are not handler correctly in `UserOnboardingContent` Component
+* Fixed a bug where nullish values are not handled correctly in `UserOnboardingContent` Component
 * Updated `UserOnboardingModal` Component to use `browseOnboardingDataAtom` instead for fetch onboarding data
 * Added `no-data.png` as illustration when no data is available to display
 * Updated `PostSchema`'s `reacted` attribute for handling reactions on posts